What is Infrastructure as Code and why should you go for it?

 Infrastructure as Code (IaC) involves replacing manual processes and standard operating procedures to configure discrete hardware devices and operating systems with code or an application that will automatically manage and provision the technology stack.
 A typical infrastructure consists of components like databases, servers, applications, and networks interlinking all the aforementioned.
 In IaC, also known as software-defined infrastructure, you can configure and deploy these infrastructure components faster with consistency by treating them as an application.

-So every time you need to configure an Infrastructure you don’t need to go to the sysadmin guys, raise a request, create a ticket, and wait for them to attend it.
-Instead, your developers and operations teams can easily do that using application.
+So every time you need to configure an Infrastructure, you don't need to go to the sysadmin guys, raise a request, create a ticket, and wait for them to attend it.
+Instead, your developers and operations teams can easily do that using an application.

 Just like any automation process, the obvious benefits here are cost, simplicity, and speed.
-Because with IaC your Sysadmins can work on tasks with more priority and your developers along with DevOps processes can work more efficiently.
+Because with IaC your Sysadmins can work on tasks with more priority, and your developers, along with DevOps processes, can work more efficiently.
 You can answer their infrastructure requirements more dynamically than ever and you can literally spin-up an entire setup by running a single piece of code.
-Thus increasing the speed of the overall process, reducing manual efforts, and time taken to deliver the infrastructure requirements.
-Similarly, you can spin-down environments by running a script which may save you fortunes associated with the resources that you might not need anymore.
+Thus increasing the speed of the overall process, reducing manual efforts and time taken to deliver the infrastructure requirements.
+Similarly, you can spin down environments by running a script that may save you fortunes associated with the resources that you might not need anymore.

 Apart from this, these are the prime advantages of IaC -